Home » from scratch recipes » How to Make Dried Oranges Slices

 Once dried or dehydrated, orange slices and other citrus fruits can be stored or preserved for a long time!
 You can keep these beautiful slices for 2 to 3 years or more if they are correctly stored.

-The best way to store dried orange slices is to layer them in a cardboard box or airtight container, add a few silica packs, and store them in a space with no moisture!
+The best way to store dried orange slices is to layer them in a cardboard box or an airtight container, add a few silica packs, and store them in a dry space.
 They can be reused year after year this way.
-They will begin to change color the older they are but are still usable for decor.
+They will begin to change color as they age, but they are still usable for decorative purposes.

 If you are using them for edible purposes, store them in a refrigerator and use them within three weeks.